OsamagbeMichael/SentimentAnalaysis/README.md

 🔍 Overview

-In the age of social media, brands, governments, and organizations struggle to understand public sentiment in real-time.
 This project uses Python and AWS Comprehend to analyze social media comments, classify sentiment, and extract insights from large-scale user discussions.

 While this project showcases  a product research use case, the same techniques can be applied to: